ML-KULeuven/klay/README.md

 _KLay is a Python library for evaluating sparse arithmetic circuits on the GPU._

-To get started, install KLay using pip or check out  [the documentation](todo).
+To get started, install KLay using pip and check out [the documentation](todo).

 ```bash
 pip install klaycircuits